Pruning All-Rounder: Rethinking and Improving Inference Efficiency for Large Vision Language Models: Method

 \subsection{Model Optimization}

 It can be noted that Eq.\ref{eq:3} involves a non-differentiable operation, meanwhile, the meta-router $\mathcal{O_\phi}$ is difficult to optimize without explicit labels.
 To address this challenge, we reformulate the training procedure of $\mathcal{O_\phi}$ as a preference optimization task and use the DPO technique~\cite{dpo} to train our meta-router.
-Furthermore, the above training process can be implemented in a self-supervised manner, allowing it to work without any human or automated labeling. \paragraph{Preference Data Construction.}

-The core of DPO technology is to guide the model to generate expected responses by constructing high-quality positive and negative samples.
+Furthermore, the above training process can be implemented in a self-supervised manner, allowing it to work without any human or automated labeling. \paragraph{Preference Data Construction.} The core of DPO technology is to guide the model to generate expected responses by constructing high-quality positive and negative samples.
 In this paper, we extend this idea into the model compression domain with self-supervised learning.

 In particular, given an image-question pair $(V,Q)$ in an unlabeled multi-modal dataset, we remove $K$ layers and $M$ tokens to construct contrastive pruning actions.
 Here, the $K$ is randomly selected from the last 16 layers based on the conclusions in Sec~\ref{sec:Sec3.2}.
-As for visual tokens, to

-explore better combinations, we apply Gaussian noise to perturb the rule-based scores ranking~\cite{fastv} as mentioned in Sec~\ref{sec:Sec3.3} and discard $M$ tokens with the lower scores.
+As for visual tokens, to explore better combinations, we apply Gaussian noise to perturb the rule-based scores ranking~\cite{fastv} as mentioned in Sec~\ref{sec:Sec3.3} and discard $M$ tokens with the lower scores.
 By performing the above operation 5 times for each sample, we can build a pruning action set $\mathcal{S}$.
 Moreover, as a meta-router, this preference set $\mathcal{S}$ can also be specifically used for layer or token pruning when the $K$ or $M$ is set to 0.
-Then, we divide the $\mathcal{S}$ into positive action $\mathcal{S}^+$ and negative action $\mathcal{S}^-$ by comparing them with the original output $\mathcal{S}_o$.
-Considering that the pruned outputs will exhibit significant changes compared to the original predictions, we use KL-divergence~\cite{KL-divergence} to measure whether the reasoning is correctly executed.
+Then, we divide the $\mathcal{S}$ into positive action $\mathcal{S}^+$ and negative action $\mathcal{S}^-$ by comparing them with the original outputs $\mathcal{S}_o$ (\textit{i.e.,} outputs of the full LVLM).
+Considering that the outputs of the pruned model will exhibit significant changes compared to the original ones, we use KL-divergence~\cite{KL-divergence} to measure whether the reasoning is correctly executed.
 Finally, following~\cite{li2023silkie}, we use balanced positive and negative sets to construct the preference dataset.
 In our experiments, we observed that satisfactory results have been achieved using only 5,000 unlabelled samples.

 \paragraph{Preference Optimization Process.}

 Compared to previous reinforcement learning~\cite{rlhf,llava-rlhf}, the DPO uses a policy model and a reference model to avoid the complex optimization process.
 Benefiting from its simplicity and stability, we apply this technology to optimize our $\mathcal{O}_\phi$.
 Meanwhile, previous works~\cite{reference_free_dpo,reference_free_dpo_1} have demonstrated that better or comparable performance than the original DPO can be achieved by removing the reference model.
 Therefore, given the preference dataset $\mathcal{D} = \{ \mathcal{S^+}, \mathcal{S^-} \}$, our optimization objective is formulated as follows: